deco3500/newsbias/README.md

 Our app will connect the available information directly with the article being read; a consumer can draw their own informed conclusion as to the presence of bias.
 Presenting the information at the point of delivery will bridge the disconnect between an article and the ownership / editorial structure underpinning it's authorship.

 ## 2. Concept

-*Identify the target users/audience and what makes your idea different from existing solutions.*

 News Bias is a web app that will highlight ownership, key stakeholders, reach, and a crowdsourced trust rating for news web sites that users search for.
 The app pairs with a Chrome extension that detects and notifies a user when they browse a site within the app's database.